neel04/my-website/content/projects/ASURA/index.md

 ## Abstract

 **ASURA** is a simple, recursive variant of Universal Transformers [^3] aimed at language modeling, with improved stability and scalability.
 It applies a shared block across depth (recursion over iterations), augmented with long skip connections and extra normalizations.
-In our setup, it achieves strong performance while preserving approximately the same relative FLOPs.
+In our setup, it achieves strong performance, outperforming our baselines while preserving approximately the same relative FLOPs w.r.t standard UTs.

 ## Motivation

-While the resurgence of interest in recursive architectures is warranted, current literature still lacks a rigorous treatment of recursion strategies.
-Industry and academia often presume that repeatedly applying the network $n$ times is sufficient.
-We see no reason to believe that naive recursion is optimal.
+There has been a resurgence of interest in recursive architectures recently.
+However, current literature still lacks a rigorous treatment of recursion strategies.
+Industry and academia alike often presume that repeatedly applying the network $n$ times naively is often sufficient.
+We see no reason to believe that this is optimal. `ASURA` is our effort to develop tricks & techniques to improve recursive architectures and push them to be competitive with vanilla transformers.

-This prompts the question: why should we focus on recursive architectures in the first place?
+But why should we focus on recursive architectures in the first place? we highlight some of the advantages below:

 - Parameter scaling in isolation is insufficient; robust multi-step reasoning and compositional inference demand greater depth and iterative computation - in line with the serial hypothesis [^14].